shengjiex98/Uncertain-Linear-System/README.md

-# Computing Reachable Sets of Uncertain Linear System
+# `CRULS`: Computing Reachable Sets of Uncertain Linear System
 Given an uncertain linear system $x[t+1] = (A+ \Lambda) x[t]$, where $A \in \mathbb{R}^{n \times n}$ and $\Lambda \subset \mathbb{R}^{n \times n}$, this `Python` based prototype tool computes reachable sets of such system with various other functionalities.

 The basic idea is given in the following figure: